Providing The Skilled, Assertive Advocacy You Deserve

 The Problem Of Ambiguous Language

-A critical component of competent legal-document drafting is that the chosen words, phrases, sentences and overall writing do not create a document ambiguous on its face (patent ambiguity).
-Florida courts have said that patent ambiguity results from “defective, obscure, or insensible” drafting.
+A critical component of competent legal document drafting is that the chosen words, phrases, sentences and overall writing do not create a document that is ambiguous on its face (patent ambiguity).
+Florida courts have said that patent ambiguity results from “defective, obscure or insensible” drafting.

 Nor should the document result in ambiguity when construed in light of later events or circumstances (latent ambiguity), even when the language might be clear.

-The Florida Supreme Court has emphasized that ambiguity in an agreement or other legal document is present when its language has unclear meaning or leads to opposing conclusions, or more than one interpretation or construction is reasonable or fair.
+The Florida Supreme Court has emphasized that ambiguity in an agreement or other legal document is present when its language has unclear meaning that leads to opposing conclusions or more than one interpretation or construction that is reasonable or fair.